 - charcoal grills

 - portable generators

-The most common symptoms of carbon monoxide poisoning are:
+The most common symptoms of CO poisoning are:

 - dull headache

-The risk for inhaling carbon monoxide-rich air increases if you are near any of the following:
+The risk for inhaling too much CO increases if you’re near any of

 - fuel-burning space heater